Bill Kristol

 William Kristol (/ˈkrɪstəl/; born December 23, 1952) is an American neoconservative writer.
 A frequent commentator on several networks including CNN, he was the founder and editor-at-large of the political magazine The Weekly Standard.
 Kristol is editor-at-large of the center-right publication The Bulwark and is among the editors of its Substack publication that bears the same name.
 Since 2014, he has been the host of Conversations with Bill Kristol, an interview web program.

 Kristol played a leading role in the defeat of the Clinton health care plan of 1993, as well as for advocating the 2003 invasion of Iraq.
 He has been associated with a number of conservative think tanks.
 He was chairman of the New Citizenship Project from 1997 to 2005.
 In 1997, he co-founded the Project for the New American Century (PNAC) with Robert Kagan.
-He is a member of the board of trustees for the free-market Manhattan Institute for Policy Research, a member of the Policy Advisory Board for the Ethics and Public Policy Center, and a director of the Foreign Policy Initiative.
+He was a member of the board of trustees for the free-market Manhattan Institute for Policy Research until 2022 and a director of the Foreign Policy Initiative, which dissolved in 2017.
 He is also one of the three board members of Keep America Safe, a national-security think tank co-founded by Liz Cheney and Debra Burlingame, and serves on the boards of the Emergency Committee for Israel and of the Susan B. Anthony List (as of 2010).

 Kristol is a critic of president Donald Trump, a supporter of the Never Trump movement, and a founder and director of Defending Democracy Together, an advocacy organization responsible for such projects as Republicans for the Rule of Law and the Republican Accountability Project.